uia4j/uia-utils-ext/README.md

 ```

 ## DAO
+Datebases the API supports are:
+* PostgreSQL
+* Oracle
+* HANA

 ### PreparedStatement Builder
 #### AND statement
 Example: *c1=? __and__ (c2 between ? and ?) __and__ c3 like ? __and__ c4<>?*